-This epic adventure into the heart of the Red Centre starts with 1 night in Adelaide before travelling overnight in Gold Service aboard the mighty Ghan.
-Enjoy 3 nights in Alice Springs visiting the West MacDonnell Ranges, then see the wonders of Uluru with 3 nights at Yulara including the stunning Sounds of Silence dinner.
-Re-board the Ghan for another night before finishing with 2 nights in Darwin.
+This epic adventure heads into the heart of the Red Centre starts with 1 night in Adelaide before travelling overnight in Gold Service onboard the mighty Ghan.
+Enjoy a night in Alice Springs visiting the West MacDonnell Ranges, then see the wonders of Uluru with 3 nights at Yulara including the stunning Sounds of Silence dinner.
+Re-board the Ghan for another night before finishing with 1 night in Darwin.

 Back on the ground, you can explore the local culture by visiting weekend markets, shows and art galleries.
 Consider popping into the Alice Springs Desert Park to get up and close with Australia’s cutest and deadliest animals.

 Travel through history, with a visit to the Royal Flying Doctor Service Tourist Facility or the School of the Air and learn about life in the outback from the locals.
 Take a tour of the old Stuart Town Goal built in 1907 and end your day at Anzac Hill, looking over the mountain ranges as the sunsets.

 When the sun goes down on the red centre, the quirks of Alice Springs come to life.
 Plan your visit around one of Alice Spring’s funky festivals like the Beanie Festival, the Desert Festival or Australia’s longest light show installation at Parrtjima.